 | Best choice with one morning | Choose Tsukiji if you mainly want to eat | Choose Toyosu if the tuna auction is your main goal |

 If you are building this into a Tokyo 1-day itinerary, Tsukiji is usually easier to fit into a normal sightseeing day.
-Toyosu requires more planning because the auction happens very early.
+Toyosu requires more planning because the auction happens very early and closer viewing is not guaranteed.

 Best Tsukiji Fish Market Food to Try